Featured Post

 • The Operative Word

 The photo is the portion of our mature woods where this year we tapped six sugar maples, collecting over 80 gallons of fresh maple sap.
-Not being prepared yet to complete the process, we gave this away to friends to… Continue reading
+Not being prepared yet to complete the process, we gave this away to friends to include in their active syrup production.
+But I had an interesting experience last night and Continue reading

 The Operative Word